 - Garage (charged)

 Parador de Alcalá de Henares - 17th Century Convent (4*)

 Located in the centre of the historic city of Alcalá de Henares, birthplace of the great writer Cervantes, the Parador occupies the site of the 17th century Dominican Collegiate-Convent of Santo Tomás de Aquino and is built around the original courtyard.
-The recently opened hotel has preserved the original features of the remaining structures and combined these with 21st century installations to create a Parador with a very modern feel.
+The Parador preserved the original features of the remaining structures and combined these with 21st century installations to create a hotel with a very modern feel.